PhillipHoejbjerg/ClimateGraph/index.md

 Thus concludes our analysis of the Climate Change debate on the social network of Reddit.

-Though the analysis has taken us far and wide, into which factors can influence the opinion of Redditors regarding climate change, our statistical tests have time after time been unable to reject our null-hypotheses.
+Though the analysis has taken us far and wide, into which factors can influence the opinion of Redditors regarding climate change, our statistical tests have time and time again been unable to reject our null-hypotheses.

 We were however able to conclude that the opinion of Redditors regarding climate change was correlated with the amount of posts on any given day, while we also saw correlation between number of posts and the severity of climate change events on any given day, based on the amount of people affected!